Skip to main content

 • stability

-The game's stability has been widely criticized, with numerous reports of crashes, freezes, and persistent bugs that hinder gameplay.
-While some players note improvements over time, many still describe it as a "buggy mess" that feels unfinished and poorly optimized.
-Overall, the consensus is that the game remains unstable and frustrating, particularly for those expecting a polished experience.
+The game's stability has been widely criticized, with numerous users reporting persistent bugs, crashes, and performance issues, particularly on older hardware.
+While some players note improvements over time, many still describe it as a "buggy mess" that feels unfinished and prone to freezing or crashing.
+Overall, the consensus is that the game remains unstable and unpolished, detracting significantly from the gameplay experience.

 • “If Kerberos ever gets the green light to continue patching (unlikely at this point), I'd expect they'd be able to get it as close to bug-free as SOTS Prime.”